 “From protest footage, to police dogs, to Pete Seeger’s cotton-field performance, The Streets of Greenwood packs a tremendous amount of valuable material into its compact 20 minutes,” Cunningham says.

 The Streets of Greenwood was filmed in July 1963, just a few weeks after Byron de La Beckwith of Greenwood shot civil rights leader Medgar Evers and one month prior to the March on Washington.
 It was the first film from Jack Willis, who went on to become an Emmy Award-winning director and producer.
 Willis’ acclaimed documentaries include Lay My Burden Down (1966); Appalachia: Rich Land, Poor People (1968), and Hard Times in the Country (1969)—all films that reflect Willis’ affinity for what he calls “unheard voices, unserved voices.”

 In 2014 the Film & Media Archive acquired the Jack Willis Collection.
 The collection contains film, video, and manuscript material from Willis’ original, independent productions.

-The Film & Media Archive will use the NFPF grand funding to preserve outtakes from The Streets of Greenwood, along with a print of the film donated by Willis.
+The Film & Media Archive will use the NFPF grant funding to preserve outtakes from The Streets of Greenwood, along with a print of the film donated by Willis.

 The Film & Media Archive is one of 39 institutions selected for a 2016 Basic Preservation Grant by the NFPF.
 For information about the organization and a full list of winners, see the National Film Preservation Foundation article about the preservation grants.